Law Enforcement

 Duty to Intervene

 Police officers throughout the U.S. are entrusted with making ethical decisions every day.
 In some instances, the ethical decision involves whether to intervene during a colleague’s use of force.
 This decision requires moral and ethical courage, something that policy can influence only to a certain degree.
 Yet, clear policy establishes the expectations, defines the conditions, and describes the responsibilities.
-Police reformers have called for agencies to adopt duty to intervene policies as a way to reduce excessive force.

 Learn More